Combination of air and sea freight: Multi Modal freight

 Advantages of multi modal transport

 Multi modal transport is carried out using different modes of transport such as rail, road, sea and air.
-One common point, a single operator organizes all transport.
+One common point, a single operator organizes all transports.

 Multi modal transport is a strictly defined legal concept in the United Nations Convention on International Carriage of Goods, where the operator’s specific liability regime differs from that applicable to modal operations.